Undergraduate Course: Business Research Methods I: Introduction to Data Analysis (BUST08033)

 |Summary||In modern management it is important to be numerate.
 The objective of this course is to give the student an appreciation and an ability to employ Quantitative Techniques used in Business and Management Research.

 All Business Management students require the ability to deal with quantitative material, including the collection, collation and analysis of such data.
 This course introduces students to the quantitative techniques in business mainly centred on statistical aspects.
 It also provides them with experience in designing questionnaires and report writing.
-Guidance will be given in using SPSS.
+Guidance will be given using Excel and SPSS.

 - Types and Sources of Data